 Items contaminated with patient blood and saliva is considered potentially infectious and are handled with care to prevent injuries.
-Used needles are recapped by the dentist/instructor using a one-handed "scoop" technique.
-Safety cardboard shield device is in placed to protector the student and a recapping device is available for recapping.
+Used needles are re-capped by the dentist/instructor using a one-handed "scoop" technique.
+A safety cardboard shield device is in place to protect the student and a recapping device is available for recapping.

-Used disposable syringes, needles, scalpel blades, endodontic files and anesthetic carpules are placed in appropriate puncture resistant sharps containers located in each operatory.
+Used disposable syringes, needles, scalpel blades, endodontic files, and anesthetic carpules are placed in appropriate puncture resistant sharps containers located in each operatory.